 First-year medical students are greeted on their first day of orientation by administration, faculty and members of the second-year class.
-The Office of Student Affairs ensures the first few days on campus are informative as well as enjoyable.
-Orientation week includes both fun and serious activities, as the students begin to get to know one another.
-Orientation activities include a student organization fair and social events planned each evening by members of the second-year class.
+The Office of Student Affairs ensures the first few days on campus are informative as well as enjoyable by planning a mix of activities, including a student organization fair and social events.
+Orientation events take place at each campus (Queen Lane and West Reading), as well as joint events where incoming students from both campuses can interact with each other.